 - Old age

-You can go about solving the dust and dirt problem by replacing your furnace filter, but professional furnace tune-ups can address all 3 of these circumstances and ensure the blower motor is working at peak capacity.If overheating isn’t what’s wrong, then it could be the communication between your furnace and thermostat.
+You can go about solving the dust and dirt problem by replacing your furnace filter, but professional furnace tune-ups can address all 3 of these common furnace issues and ensure the blower motor is working at peak capacity.If overheating isn’t what’s wrong, then it could be the communication between your furnace and thermostat.
 Thermostats generally have “On” and “Auto” features for the blower motor, but if your thermostat isn’t wired correctly to your furnace, it could fail to trigger these options for you.